The types of lifts for education

 How to make a school disabled friendly

-Choosing the right lift for an educational establishment to ensure facilities for the disabled in schools and enable access for students is an important decision.
+Choosing the right lift for an educational establishment to ensure facilities for the disabled in schools and enable students to have access is an important decision.
 Examples of reasonable adjustment in schools are a step lift (low-rise platform lift) to assist simple change in a level where a ramp is impractical or a lift if the building has two or more floors that people need to travel between.
 Lifts that move people fall into passenger lifts or platform lifts.
 Lifts that move goods are service lifts or goods lifts.

 Promo-Email-Email blog featured (1)